Basic Requirements for Performing ASME B&PV Design by Analysis

 Failure Modes to be Evaluated

-Part 5 of Section VIII, Division 2 requires evaluation of components for four different failure modes.
+Part 5 of Section VIII, Division 2 requires evaluation of components for five different failure modes.
 These are:

 A component that is being evaluated using finite element analysis must be evaluated for each applicable failure mode.